JoeHO888/JoeHo888.github.io/_posts/2020-06-10-Change-SharePoint-Online-List-Item-Permission-With-SharePoint-API.md

 2. We will erase all permissions settings of the list item [Optional]
 3. We will grant permission to other users/groups

-Remark:
-1. We can complete 1 & 2 with a single API call
+Remark: We can complete 1 & 2 with a single API call
-2. We will demonstrate how to grant permission to users and groups.

 ### Break Inheritance
 A single API call will do the job.